druckmann-lab/math-tools/_assignments/3_stats_PCA.md

     date: 2025-02-26T23:59:00-8:00
     description: 'Assignment #3 - Statistics and PCA due'
 ---
 This is the homework corresponding to the Statistics and PCA lecture.
-It covers the concepts of Normal distribution, mean, variance, covariance, principal components analysis, denoising, and dimensionality reduction.
+It covers the concepts of mean, variance, covariance, principal components analysis, denoising, and dimensionality reduction.

 To work on the assignment, please copy the linked notebook into your own Google Drive.